MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 1. In the Fraud Protection portal, go to **Fraud assessments**, select the assessment, and then select the **Rules** tab.
 1. On the top menu bar, select **+ New rule**, and then select **From template** from the drop-down menu.
 1. On **New rule** pane, select one of the following from the **Template** drop-down menu:
    - Select **Load template file** to use a template file on your computer to create the new rule.
-Select **Browse** to select the template file and upload it to the Fraud Protection portal.
+Select **Browse** to select the template file, and then upload it to the Fraud Protection portal.
    - Select a template if you want to use a template already created in Fraud Protection portal.
 1. Enter a **Name** and **Description** for the new rule.
 1. Preview the template to view the list of resources included in the template.